CATEM1NAL/ema.stupidcat.uk/README.md

 hours on stuff like this.
 I also fucking hate CSS and wish for it to burn in Mount Doom.

 Okay, well that's an exaggeration.
-I had a lot of fun writing CSS and figuring out novel ways to optimise my image usage throughout this project - what I *didn't* enjoy was trying to make it also work on mobile.
+I had a lot of fun writing CSS and figuring out novel ways to optimise my image usage throughout this project (the graphical assets take up less than 1kb!) - what I *didn't* enjoy was trying to make it also work on mobile.
 Truth be told, the site actually doesn't function correctly on mobile right now.
 The text in the nav buttons and clock on mobile are aligned to the top of their boxes, instead of the center.
 Why?
 I have no fucking clue and do not want to spend even more time than I already have trying to figure it out.

 Anyway, there's a lot more I could write here but I'm hungry and want to go play a video game before tomorrow (the 13th) hits.
 It's not going to be a complicated day, but I'm planning on changing my